Hi friends, I am sharing some of my favorite artists and their art with you today.

 “The aim of art is to represent not the outward appearance of things, but their inward significance.”
 Aristotle

 Ah, David Arms…what is it about his art that I find so ethereal?
-The works of this Nashville-based artist are filled not only with spiritual symbolism, but with also with hope.
+The works of this Nashville-based artist are filled not only with spiritual symbolism but also with hope.
 And he is just flat out talented!
 He is still on my ‘someday’ list…

 “Art is the stored honey of the human soul.”
 Theodore Dreiser